TorchedSammy/Promptua/CONTRIBUTING.md

 contribute is to add a provider function.

 To do so, edit the [provider source file](../provider.lua).
-The `Providers` table there have all premade provider functions, and have nested tables of the functions.
-This is for better organization.
+The `Providers` table there have all premade provider functions, which are in nested table.
+This is actually for better organization.

 To add, for example, a `dir.basename` provider you would have a basename table in the dir table.